Q. Can I shoot?

 |9 - good shot!||10 - even better shot!||10.1 - the perfect shot!|

 A. Come up and have a go yourself!
-We have a special $20 Introductory Package which includes personal guidance on firearm safety and range etiquette, use of specialised club equipment, targets and ammunition for two rounds of shooting (13 bullets per round).
-Training and casual shooting is on Sundays 6:30pm to 8:00pm from early March to late September, so give us a call or drop us an email and we'll sort things out for you.
+We have a special four-week $80 Introductory Package commencing at 6.30pm on Sunday 3 March which includes personal guidance on firearm safety and range etiquette, use of specialised club equipment, coaching, targets and ammunition for two rounds of shooting (13 bullets per round).
+Training and casual shooting is on Sundays from 6:30pm to 8:00pm from early March to late September, so give us a call or drop us an email and we'll sort things out for you.

-A. You're welcome to come along for a few weeks by just taking the Introductory Package each Sunday evening.
+A. You're welcome to come along for the four-week Introductory Package from 3 March.
 After that, if you're still enjoying shooting, you may be invited to join the club, and club membership does have its privileges!
 As an affiliated club member you are considered to be a proper shooter and you can compete at club, regional, national and international levels too.

 Annual BSRC membership fee: